phlex-ruby/phlex.fun/pages/html/introduction.md

 You can hook into the rendering process by overriding `before_template` and `after_template` which are called immediately before / after the template is rendered.

-It’s usually a good idea to call `super` to allow for inherited callbacks.
+It’s a good idea to call `super` to allow for inherited callbacks.

 ```phlex